 The National Survey on Drug Abuse and Health shows that over 23.5 million Americans suffer from a substance use disorder.
-This data shows that nearly 7.3% of the American population will suffer from a drug or alcohol addiction at some point in their lives.
-While addiction naturally has the largest impact on the addict, it’s important to consider the widespread effects of addiction on the people surrounding the addict.
-Substance abuse has a significant impact on families, both as individuals and the family system as a whole – changing dynamics, hierarchy, trust relationships, and even methods of survival.
+Addiction naturally has the largest impact on the addict.
+It’s important to consider the widespread effects of addiction on the people surrounding the addict.
+Substance abuse has a significant impact on families, both as individuals and the family system as a whole.
+It changes dynamics, hierarchy, trust relationships, and even methods of survival.
 This is especially pertinent for children, who suffer from changing relationships, increased risk of domestic violence, emotional absence, and trauma.

 Changing Hierarchical Roles in the Family Structure

-A person with substance abuse will often change their patterns, may quit work or earn less, may rack up large bills, may be unable to perform chores or tasks inside of the home, or otherwise be unable to fill their traditional role inside of the family.
+A person with substance abuse problems will often change their patterns, may quit work or earn less, may rack up large bills, may be unable to perform chores or tasks inside of the home, or otherwise be unable to fill their traditional role inside of the family.
 This can result in greatly changing hierarchical structures.
-For example, a primary caretaker may be forced to take a job to substitute income from a substance dependant provider, a provider may be forced to care for children or take up home care roles as a substance dependent caretaker fails their responsibilities, children may care for themselves or a parent, and so on.
-These shifts in hierarchy change family dynamics, forcing someone to take up the responsibilities or role of the substance dependent person.
+For example, a primary caretaker may be forced to take a job to substitute income from a substance dependant provider, a provider may be forced to care for children or take up home care roles as a substance-dependent caretaker fails their responsibilities, children may care for themselves or a parent, and so on.
+These shifts in hierarchy change family dynamics, forcing someone to take up the responsibilities or role of the substance-dependent person.
 In most cases, even after the substance abuser has sought out treatment, roles never return to their pre-substance abuse status.

 Effects of Substance Abuse on Children in a Family Structure

 Children typically suffer the worst in any family with substance abuse problems.
 Most studies show that any substance abuse will negatively affect development, trust, discipline, grades, personal motivation, anger, anxiety, and even the ability to enjoy childhood.
-Children may be forced to come to terms with the fact that their parent(s) behavior is wrong or immoral, and possibly illegal, and may even be forced to follow through on illegal activities for their parents.
-Parental substance abuse interrupts normal development in children at any age, putting them at higher risk of trauma, emotional health problems, mental problems, and physical health problems.
+Children may be forced to come to terms with the fact that their parent(s) behavior is wrong or immoral, and possibly illegal.
+They may even be forced to follow through on illegal activities for their parents.
+Parental substance abuse interrupts normal development in children at any age, putting them at higher risk of trauma, emotional health problems, mental health problems, and physical health problems.
 This can result in mistrust, fear, substance abuse, shame, personal guilt (children think they are responsible for their parent’s substance use), insecurity, ambivalent emotions (love/hate relationships), and an inability to form positive relationships with others.

-Codependent relationships often develop inside of families where one or more person is substance dependent, which can lead to harmful behavior from multiple family members.
-Substance abuse typically creates economic, emotional, and physical problems, which translate into one or more family members stepping into new roles to be caretakers, to earn money, or to care for a person who has incapacitated themselves.
-In some cases, this form of care may become addicting, in that the person caring for the other feels that the other person needs them, and they therefore continue to support harmful behavior and substance abuse to provide for that person or to prevent them from seeking care elsewhere.
+Codependent relationships often develop inside of families where one or more person is substance dependent.
+This can lead to harmful behavior from multiple family members.
+Substance abuse typically creates economic, emotional, and physical problems.
+It translates into one or more family members stepping into new roles to be caretakers, to earn money, or to care for a person who has incapacitated themselves.
+In some cases, this form of care may become addicting.
+This means the person caring for the other feels that the other person needs them.
+They, therefore, continue to support harmful behavior and substance abuse to provide for that person or to prevent them from seeking care elsewhere.

-- Controlling behavior of the other person, because they believe the other person is incapable of taking care of themselves.
+- Controlling the behavior of the other person, because they believe the other person is incapable of taking care of themselves.

-- Low self esteem
+- Low self-esteem

 - Show a tendency to compromise their own values to avoid anger